 Miro Popkhadze is a Fellow at FPRI’s Eurasia Program.
 He was Georgian Ministry of Defense Representative to the United Nations from 2015 to 2019.
 Prior to this assignment, he served as the Assistant Defense Attaché at the Embassy of Georgia to the United States in Washington, DC.
 Popkhadze was a non-resident Fellow at the Atlantic Council of Georgia in Tbilisi.
 His research areas include Russian foreign policy, Eurasia security issues, and geopolitics of the Black Sea/ Caucasus region.
-Mr. Popkhadze is the Elliott School’s Master of International Policy and Practice (MIPP) candidate at George Washington University.
+Mr. Popkhadze holds a Master of International Policy and Practice (MIPP) from George Washington University’s Elliott School of International Affairs.
 He holds an MSc in Political Science from Suffolk University and a BA in International Relations from Javakhishvili Tbilisi State University in Georgia.